AI OCR Invoice Data Extraction with a Simple Python Script

 Full Code Overview

-Click HERE to get the Gist
+Click HERE for the Gist version.

 import json